zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 This is English as a Second Language Podcast episod e 1,259.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development in beautiful Los Angeles, California.
 Yeah.

 This is our website at ESLPod.com.
 It’s cool.
-All t he kids are doing it.
+All the kids are doing it.
 When you’re there, take a look at our ESL Podcast Store with additional courses in business, daily, and cultural English.
 What’s cultu ral English?
 Well, go to our website and find out.

 On this episode, we have a dialogue between Kelly a nd Yoon.
 It’s about discovering or finding out a secret related to your  family.
 Sounds interesting.
 Let’s get started.